gbdk-2020/gbdk-2020/docs/pages/sample_programs.md

 # large map
 Shows how to scroll with maps larger than 32 x 32 tiles using set_bkg_submap().
-It fills rows and columns at the edges of the visible viewport (of the hardware Background Map) as it scrolls.
+It fills rows and columns at the edges of the visible viewport (of the hardware Background Map) as it scrolls from the desired sub-region of the large map.

 # lcd isr wobble